-We have entered into executive agreements with each of the Named Executive Officers, except for Mr. Henrickson, which terms are substantially similar.
-As of July 31, 2014, these executive agreements provided for three-year employment terms.
+We entered into amended and restated executive agreements with each of the Named Executive Officers (except for Messrs.
+Hart and Kheirolomoom) in September 2014 and an executive agreement with Mr. Hart in March 2015 and an executive agreement with Mr. Kheirolomoom in December 2014 (collectively, the "Executive Agreements"), which terms are substantially similar.
+These Executive Agreements provide for at-will employment.
 In addition, each agreement sets forth the terms and conditions of employment of each of Messrs.
-Ryu, Polelle and Roza and Mses.
+Ryu, Hart, Kheirolomoom and Roza and Mses.
 Blasing and Hung, including position, base salary, target annual bonus/commission opportunity and standard employee benefit plan participation.

-These executive agreements also contain provisions that provide for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment within two months before or 12 months following a change in control of the Company.
+These Executive Agreements also contain provisions that provide for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment within two months before or 12 months following a change in control of the Company.